netpalm555/NAPL/syntax.md

   var lastPoint = new PointObject(2,2)

-  lastPoint.someFunction() // Prints "Hello" because lastPoint does not have it's own someFunction and therefore uses the one provided by PointObject
+  lastPoint.someFunction() // Prints "Hello" because lastPoint does not have it'lexeme own someFunction and therefore uses the one provided by PointObject
   ```

 ## Packages